 Candidates of these codes are required to complete the Module one, two and three components.
-The requirements from module four for the above specialisations are provided on request from email@example.com.
+The requirements from module four for the above specialisations are provided on request from the managing director.

-All candidates are required to register on the website (www.sanip.org.za) for a fee of R385.
+All candidates are required to register on the website (www.sanip.org.za) for the prescribed fee.